-c) Have you already approached national authorities or national courts concerning the same issue?
+c) National authorities already approached concerning the same issue

-Measure 1 Yes - The undersigned has reported to the judicial authorities the directors in office from time to time for having concealed loan losses amounting to euro 7.55 billion as of 31 December 2025 - o be covered using Measure 1 - and that MPS was not solvent.
+Measure 1 - The undersigned has reported to the judicial authorities the directors in office from time to time for having concealed loan losses amounting to euro 7.55 billion as of 31 December 2025 - o be covered using Measure 1 - and that MPS was not solvent.
 Consequently, On 6 June 2025, the Preliminary Hearing Judge (Tribunal of Milan) ordered trial for former MPS CEO Fabrizio Viola and former Chairmen Alessandro Profumo and Paolo Tononi, who are now standing trial for false accounting, market manipulation, and prospectus fraud. - The undersigned has also reported to the judicial authorities the directors in office from time to time who requested and implemented Measure 1, for fraud against the State (under Article 640-bis of the Italian Criminal Code).
 Consequently, on 28 May 2024 (Annex 1.104) and 16 July 2024 (Annex 1.109), the Milan Court ordered the opening of an investigation into then MPS CEO Marco Morelli and former MPS Chair Alessandro Falciai and Stefania Bariatti, and others, aimed at determining whether the representations made in order to obtain the state aid under Measure 1 were truthful and accurate, or whether fraud against the State was committed.
+Measure 2 Not yet Measure 3 Not yet d) Additional information for the assessment of the case.